jrfnl/Debug-Bar-Constants/readme.txt

 = 1.5 (2015-12-05) =
 * Updated PHP Classes list for PHP7.
 * Fixed (some) links to PHP manual resulting in 404s.
-* Tested & found compatible WP 4.4.
+* Tested & found compatible with WP 4.4.

 = 1.4 (2015-04-18) =
 * Updated the pretty print class to v1.5.0 which now allows for limiting of the recursion depth.
-* Tested & found compatible WP 4.2.
+* Tested & found compatible with WP 4.2.
 * Minor tidying up.
 * Updated language files.

 = 1.3.1 (2014-09-05) =
 * Fix compatibility with the [Plugin Dependencies](http://wordpress.org/plugins/plugin-dependencies/) plugin.
-* Tested & found compatible WP 4.0.
+* Tested & found compatible with WP 4.0.

 = 1.3 (2013-12-02) =
 * Moved pretty print class to separate repository as several plugins are using it now.